 - Virginia Trial Lawyers Association (2008 to 2009)

 - Law Society of Upper Canada (1991 to present)

 Community Associations and Involvement

 Outside of her successful law practices, Susan enjoys being involved in her community with a commitment to volunteerism and support.
-Most recently, the Law Firm of Susan F. Fremit contributed sponsorship to the Aquia Harbour Golf Association’s Golf Tournament in June 2016 and 2017.
-Through the 2016, the Association donated almost $4,000 to the Warrior Canine Connection, an organization that train canines to aid wounded veterans.
+Most recently, the Law Firm of Susan F. Fremit contributed sponsorship to the Aquia Harbour Golf Association’s Golf Tournament in June 2016, 2017 and 2018.
+In 2016, the Association donated almost $4,000 to the Warrior Canine Connection, an organization that train canines to aid wounded veterans.
 In 2018, the Association donated $2,500 to the Warrior Canine Connection.
 In 2019, the event raised just over $1,700 which is being donated to “A Christmas Miracle” in Fredericksburg.

 Susan explores numerous opportunities to interact with the community and bring positive change.
 Most recently, this is done by serving as a Director-At-Large on a Spotsylvania Homeowners’ Association from June 2014 to present and as the President of the Lorton Station Homeowners’ Association from 2005 to 2015.